 Transverse Myelitis (TM)

-Transverse Myelitis is a disease of the central nervous system.
-Like MS it involves inflammation, however in TM the inflammation is on the spinal cord.
+Transverse Myelitis is a rare condition of the central nervous system.
+Like MS it involves inflammation, however in TM the inflammation is specifically in the spinal cord (9).

 Some of the symptoms which are similar to those of MS are

 Vitamin B12 Deficiency (also known as Folate Deficiency Anaemia)